santu369/frontendmentor-testimonials-grid-section/README.md

 ## My process

 Worked on Mobile first approach, then added media queries, adjusting the gird layout for desktop views.
+Added 2 column layout for tablet users.
 Added small animations for the testimonial sections to run on page load.
 Used prefers-reduced-motion css media query for removing animation for users who set their configuration to minimize animations.

 ### Built with